pnkfelix/pnkfx-blog/source/_drafts/2015-10-16-gc-and-rust-part-1-the-roots-of-integration.markdown

 ## How Garbage Collection works

+A Garbage collector is often presented as a *coroutine* that is linked in with the main program, which itself is often referred to as a "mutator", since it is the entity that *mutates* the object graph.
+(The collector does not modify the abstract object graph, but rather the *representation* of the object graph in memory.)

 Garbage collectors are often divided into two categories: Copying collectors, and Mark-Sweep collectors.
 Both collectors accomplish the goal of identifying the reachable objects and reclaiming the